X

 2. Heroin Detox, TheRecoveryVillage.com

 3. Alan Leshner, PhD.
-What Does it Mean That Addiction is Brain Disease?
+What Does it Mean That Addiction is a Brain Disease?
 American Psychology Association, June 2001, Vol. 32, No. 6

 4. Counseling and Addiction, WebMD.com